xkortex/Siraj_Chatbot_Challenge/README.md

 These are all accuracy numbers, not validation accuracy.
 Valacc is still falling a bit behind, so there is a fair amount of overfit going on.

 ## Not-so-improvements
+### Conv1D in the Match layer
+Who doesn't love convo layers?
+Hoping to get better context recognition, I put a convolayer after the Match dot product part of the network.
+It didn't hurt the performance, but it didn't give the gains in the Challenge 2 I was looking for.

 ### Third LSTM layer
 Adding a forward pass after the bidirectional pair did not give improvements, in fact it caused the network to stall out around 55%.
 I've seen towers of LSTMs used to good effect in other NLP papers.
 Maybe they have some secret sauce I don't.